 I am concerned with everything human.
 And my works often explore contrasts: the light and the dark, the life and death, the decay and renewal, the sadness and the joy – the contradictory, yet belonging.
 My life has been anything but easy.
 I have had multiple serious health issues, but somehow always survived.
 So in the intersection of my own health issues, challenges with technique and what I love most: interpersonal experiences, I try to navigate between wholeness and chaos, depth and shallowness, humor and seriousness.

 I am a trained nurse and am now studying the history of ideas at the University of Oslo.

-I became a member of NOPA in 2018 and have received the Musikkfondene‘s lyricist author scholarship four times and NOPA’s Seed Grain funds (Såkornmidler) once.
+I became a member of NOPA in 2018 and have received the Musikkfondene‘s lyricist author scholarship four times and NOPA’s Seed Grain funds (Såkornmidler) twice.